Introducing the simple triathlete diet tricks that will help you train harder, stay leaner and recover quicker…

 3. It will lead to you feeling tired and hungry all day.
 And hence eating more than you might normally.

 To avoid this happening, you should have a light breakfast before all morning swims.
 Go for foods high in carbohydrate, low in protein and low in fat.
 You don’t even need to compromise your sleep.
 Simply choose foods you can eat on the go such as jam sandwiches, flapjacks or a sports bar.

 3. Fish Oils 3 Times Per Week

 When our ancestors lived in caves and hunted for food they ate the healthy fats omega 3 and omega 6 in a ratio of approximately 2:1.
 These days that ratio is more like 1:20.
-The consequences of this are a form of inflammation which the body finds difficult to cope with.
-For a triathlete who's hard in training this means slower recovery and increased fatigue.
+The consequences of this are a form of inflammation that the body finds difficult to cope with.
+For a triathlete who’s hard in training, this means slower recovery and increased fatigue.